 Truly, I love winter in Cornwall.
 Okay, maybe not the drudgingly moist grey days and pubs shutting at 9pm, but I love the blowy beach days, the endless sky, the careless beauty of the landscape, the extreme hot chocolate variants….

-Our winter beach excursions start feeling like a just-landed alien – uncertain of what to do and how it will feel – and gradually ideas and activities unfurl.
+Our winter beach excursions often begin with uncertainty over what to do on the beach and how it will feel, but gradually ideas and activities unfurl.
 Each trip becoming as unique as the terrain, tides and weather of the day.
 The children find things to do, whether it’s rock target practice, sand sculpture, damming, writing names and drawing sports tracks in the sand, rock-pooling or cooking sausages.
 Eating the handmade pasty or saffron bun you bought fresh from Nelly’s in Lostwithiel while wave watching is part of the pleasure.

 If you explore quieter beaches such as Portholland, Palace Cove or Lansallos, you can have a blissfully quiet beach for the day and steal a golden memory from the wrathful winter gods!
 These days are peaches.